 Feature photo: Cannabis indica plant growing wild on roadsides in North India

-Hemp is one of the earliest agricultural crops known to man (Sagan, 1977).
+Hemp is one of the earliest crops known to man (Sagan, 1977).
 Cannabis seed and oil were probably used as food in China since at least 6000 BC.

 The use of cannabis in India probably goes back to the Vedic times (c.1800 BC onwards), as mentioned in the Atharvaveda.

 Marijuana was said to have been first brought into the US by the Jamestown settlers in 1611.
-George Washington and Thomas Jefferson are said to have cultivated hemp for medicine and for recreational smoking.
-Marijuana was added to the US Pharmacopeia in 1850 where it is listed as a treatment for neuralgia, tetanus, leprosy, dysentery, uterine bleeding, and many other ailments.
+George Washington and Thomas Jefferson are said to have cultivated hemp for medicine and recreational smoking.
+Marijuana was added to the US Pharmacopeia in 1850, where it is listed as a treatment for neuralgia, tetanus, leprosy, dysentery, uterine bleeding, and many other ailments.

 Cannabis sativa and Cannabis indica are sources of industrial hemp and medicinal marijuana, respectively.
-Marijuana-yielding plants are morphologically nearly indistinguishable from industrial hemp cultivars, but marijuana varieties are more branched and bushy whereas industrial hemp producing plants are straight with fewer branches.
+Marijuana-yielding plants are morphologically nearly indistinguishable from industrial hemp cultivars, but marijuana varieties are more branched and bushy, whereas industrial hemp-producing plants are straight with fewer branches.

 Cross-pollination affects the content of THC (tetrahydrocannabinol), the primary psychoactive molecule in the plant.
 Higher levels of THC will make the crop unsuitable for industrial hemp production.

 Milk from hemp is a dairy-free alternative to high nutrition value.
-Several products are made from hemp seed by blending these with milk, milk-based products, oils, grain flour, etc. They are blended into baked products like cakes, made into granola bars, etc. Hemp butter is used as a spread.
+Several products are made from hemp seed by blending these with milk, milk-based products, oils, grain flour, etc. They are integrated into baked products like cakes, made into granola bars, etc. Hemp butter is used as a spread.